 Site training

 The large number of sites with wide geographic distribution meant that face to face training was not feasible.
-Online study specific modules were developed and recorded using professional actors and hosted by Health Care and Videos (https://vimeopro.com/healthandcarevideos/bms-rest-trial/video/289262737).
-Modules included: (i) ‘Recruiter Training’; (ii) ‘Recruiting with TRANSFoRm’; and (iii) ‘Recruitment Quick Reminder’.
+Online study specific modules were developed and recorded using professional actors and hosted by Health Care and Videos (see section 9 APPENDIX).
+Modules included: (i) introduction from the joint Chief Investigators; (ii) ‘Recruiter Training’; (iii) ‘Recruiting with TRANSFoRm’; and (iv) ‘Recruitment Quick Reminder’.
 If a staff member was not GCP trained, they were asked to complete ‘Study-specific GCP and Informed Consent’.
 If staff member was part of the reception team, they were asked to complete ‘Reception Staff Supporting Recruitment’, and if a staff member was part of the admin team, they were asked to complete ‘Chief Investigators Introduce the REST Study’.

 Further detailed training videos were provided to help recruiting clinicians navigate the TRANSFoRM system.
 These can be found in Appendix 1a.